The State of Sex Toys + Industry Statistics

 • Richer people have more disposable income, so they can more easily act on any wishes to use sex toys

-• Sexual wellness as a form of self care might be more openly discussed and less taboo amongst higher earners
+• Sexual wellness as a form of self-care might be more openly discussed and less taboo among higher earners

 1. Lovehoney Group

-In a recent merger, Lovehoney Limited and WOW Tech combined forces, creating ‘Lovehoney Group’ now valued at 1.2 Billion USD with revenues over 400 mio.
+In a recent merger, Lovehoney Limited and WOW Tech combined forces, creating ‘Lovehoney Group’ now valued at 1.2 Billion USD with revenues over 400 Mio.
 USD in 2021.
 You might have heard of Womanizer or even the Fifty Shades of Grey sex toy collection.
 All are owned by the giant that is Lovehoney Group.
+The Lovehoney Group approximates that around 70% of their clientele are in enduring relationships.
+Lovehoney Group have since it started in 2003 seen about a 35% growth annually.

 2. AdamEve